vector-of-bool/bpt/docs/crs/libraries.rst

   public header root

-    The subdirectory of the `library root` that contains the header files that should be exposed to `library users <library usage>`.
+    The subdirectory of the `CRS library root` that contains the header files that should be exposed to `library users <library usage>`.

     .. seealso:: `Source Roots`_

   private header root

-    The subdirectory of the `library root` that contains the header files that are required to compile the respective library, but *should not* be exposed to the `library users <library usage>`.
+    The subdirectory of the `CRS library root` that contains the header files that are required to compile the respective library, but *should not* be exposed to the `library users <library usage>`.

     It is possible that library does not have a private header root.